camphi/base-api-client/README.md

 # Camphi Base Api Client
-Base classes to abstract the base needs of an api client and help with documentation.
+Abstract the base needs of an api client and help with documentation.

 ## Installation
 Update the composer.json repositories with :
-Then you can add the module to the project : `composer require camphi/lib-baseapiclient`
+Then you can add the module to the project : `composer require camphi/base-api-client`

 ## Usage
 Create a discovery and some resources included in the discovery for a clearer documentation.